melodyyangaws/karpenter-emr-on-eks/README.md

 ```

 ## Run sample jobs
 To monitor the autoscaling perforamcne, we need three command line windows in the [AWS CloudShell](https://us-east-1.console.aws.amazon.com/cloudshell?region=us-east-1).
 Go to "Actions" dropdown list -> select "Split into rows" twice.
+Note the default region is `us-east-1`.

 Run the command to monitor the scaling status in a window:
 ```bash